BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Culture is upstream of everything else, and public intellectuals create the culture.
+    Culture is upstream of everything else, and public intellectuals create the culture, so they're at the root.
 </p>

 <b>Another Way to Change the Culture</b>